 Revolut Enlists London-Based Regtech for Help in Complying With MAS’ Regulationsby Fintechnews Singapore January 29, 2019

 Revolut, a digital-only bank from the UK, announced that it has signed an agreement with ClauseMatch.
-Following a trial period, Revolut is adopting the regulatory technology also from London to streamline management of internal policies, controls and regulatory compliance—including the bank’s upcoming launch in Singapore.
+Following a trial period, Revolut is adopting the regulatory technology also from London to streamline management of internal policies, controls and regulatory compliance—including the startup’s upcoming launch in Singapore.

 The neo-bank anticipates a Singaporean launch within Q1 of 2019, along with other Asia-Pacific regions with nearly 100,000 customers on the waiting list hailing from these regions.